Navid200/xDrip/docs/Nightscout/GC_WhyEmail.md

 ---
-title: "Why GCNS Needs Your Email"
+title: "Why Google Cloud Nightscout Needs Your Email"
 description: "Understand why your email address is requested during Google Cloud Nightscout installation.
 Learn about its role in setup, notifications, and account recovery."
 layout: GCNS
 ---